Soil Chemistry and Biology

 Water movement and retention; Gas exchange between soil and the atmosphere.

-Soil biochemistry
+*Soil biology and biochemistry_

-• Soil as biological system
+Soil as biological system

 Soil organisms are responsible for many important biochemical reactions, contribute to the soil fertility and carry out relevant environmental functions.
 The following properties of soil organisms will be discussed:

 a.)
-Soil organisms;
+Soil as biotop;

--main biogeochemical cycles
+Main biogeochemical cycles

 Fertilizers and fertilization